The Bright and the Slow -- GRBs 100724B \& 160509A with high-energy cutoffs at $\lesssim100\;$MeV: Conclusions

 \section{Conclusions}

-We presented a detailed time-resolved analysis of two bright Fermi/LAT GRBs, GRB~100724B and GRB~160509A, that provide the clearest examples of sub-GeV high-energy cutoffs during the prompt emission.
+We presented a detailed time-resolved analysis of two bright \Fermi/LAT GRBs, GRB~100724B and GRB~160509A, that provide the clearest examples of sub-GeV high-energy cutoffs during the prompt emission.
 We characterized phenomenologically the high-energy cutoffs, which we measure respectively in the range 20-60 MeV and 80-150 MeV.
-We have shown that the observed cutoff can be interpreted as the result of intrinsic opacity to pair production at the source, while it appears to be too low to be explained as originating from the limitation of the particle acceleration process.
+We have shown through the fitting of two physical models that the observed cutoff can be interpreted as the result of intrinsic opacity to pair production at the source, while it appears to be too low to be explained as originating from the limitation of the particle acceleration process.

 In particular, a semi-phenomenological model of an impulsive relativistic outflow with detailed $\gamma\gamma$ opacity computation presented in \citet{2008ApJ...677...92G} can describe the data well and self-consistently, yielding estimates for the emission onset radius $R_0\sim 10^{13}-10^{14}\;$cm and for the fractional size of the emission zone $\Delta R/R_0 \sim 1-5$ that are consistent with the internal shocks model.
 The one-zone photospheric model of \citet{GT14} can also describe the data well.
 Moreover, it predicts a drop in the comoving temperature of the seed quasi-thermal radiation field which is clearly observed in GRB~160509A (but not in GRB~100724B as the details of the model depend on the redshift, which is lacking in this case).
 The estimate for the bulk Lorentz factors derived by using the model of \citet{\Granotpaper} are typically in the range $\Gamma_0 \sim 100-300$, and they are on average comparable to those obtained from the one-zone photospheric model of \citet{GT14}.
 These estimates are a factor of a few to several smaller than the lower limits derived for bright LAT GRBs and a factor of $\sim2$ smaller than values inferred from high-energy cutoffs, which were generally obtained for LAT-detected GRBs from a one-zone analytical model \citep[see for example][]{2015ApJ...806..194T}.
 Indeed such a factor of $\sim 2$ difference exists also when deriving $\Gamma$ for the same GRB using different models (see, e.g., Figures~\ref{fig:Gamma-all-models} and \ref{fig:100724B-Gamma-z}).